 Naropa University welcomes participants with disabilities.
 Please contact Tashi Browder

-at tashiAT_naropa.edu or at 303-546-3562 to inquire about accessibility and discuss disability accommodations
+at firstname.lastname@example.org at 303-546-3562 to inquire about accessibility and discuss disability accommodations

 needed to participate fully in this event.